TeKrop/overfast-api/CONTRIBUTING.md

 As of now, only some specific stuff can easily be updated by anyone, even without any knowledge in Python or FastAPI framework.
 If I take too much time to update them, don't hesitate to make a PR if you need up-to-date data :
 - The CSV file containing basic heroes data : name, role, and some statistics like health, armor and shields
+- The CSV file containing the list of gamemodes of the game
 - The CSV file containing the list of maps of the game

 ## 🦸 Heroes data